Wrongful Death Lawyers

-A wrongful death case is simply a case where the wrongful actions, inactions, negligence, fault, or default of a person, company, or business results in the death of another person.
+A wrongful death case can arise out of the wrongful actions, inactions, negligence, fault, or default of a person, company, or business that results in the death of another person.
 In essence, a person’s death is wrongfully caused by another person.
 When a wrongful death occurs, the family of the person killed may be entitled to significant compensation.

 Wrongful Death Case Types

 In West Virginia, Ohio, and Pennsylvania, wrongful death cases may be the result of any number of different accidents or circumstances.
 The following are some of the most common accidents and circumstances that lead to wrongful death cases: